liborty/rstats/README.md

 * `comediance` - instead of covariance (matrix).
 It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
 Thus *zero median vectors* are replacing *zero mean vectors* in covariance calculations.

-* `median correlation`- in one dimension, our `mediancorr` method is to replace *Pearson's correlation*.
+* `median correlation`- in one dimension (1d), our `mediancorr` method is to replace *Pearson's correlation*.
 We define *median correlation*  as cosine of an angle between two zero median vectors (instead of Pearson's zero mean vectors).

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*

-In n dimensions, many authors  'cheat' by using *quasi medians* (1-d medians along each axis).
+In n dimensions (nd), many authors  'cheat' by using *quasi medians* (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
 In a highly dimensional space, they are not even any faster to compute.

-*Specifically, all such 1-d measures are sensitive to the choice of axis and thus are affected by rotation.*
+*Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by rotation.*

 In contrast, analyses based on the true geometric median (gm) are axis (rotation) independent.
 Also, they are more stable, as medians have a 50% breakdown point (the maximum possible).
 They are computed here by methods `gmedian` and its weighted version `wgmedian`, in traits `vecvec` and `vecvecg` respectively.